jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Deploying your site to DreamCompute
 ~~~~~~~~~~~~~

+You have to realize that provisioning is just setting up your server for working with WordPress really well and at lightning speed.
+The instance is still not loading a site at all and going to the ip address or domain will show you a nice Nginx 404 as nothing can be found.
+You simply need to push your locally deployed WordPress site to the server still.
+Once that is done you will see remotely what you see locally.
 Issues setting up Trellis
 ~~~~~~~~~~~~~
 If you do run into issues ask a question at Roots Discourse `here